0xffchain/multisig-contract/README.md

    - Fails with invalid signatures (random data).
    - Fails if the same signer signs twice.
    - Fails if nonce is not current (replay attack).
+4. update Function
+   - Succeeds with a valid new signer set and threshold.
+   - Fails if called by an EOA or external contract (not via multisig).
+   - Succeeds if called by the contract itself (via execute) with valid signatures and threshold.
+   - Fails with zero signers.
+   - Fails with threshold = 0.
+   - Fails with threshold greater than the number of signers.
+   - Fails with duplicate signers in the new set.
+   - Fails with zero address in the new signer set.
+   - Fails if any validation fails, and state remains unchanged.
+   - Succeeds with the same signer set and threshold (optional, depending on logic).
+   - Emits the Updated event on successful update with correct parameters.
+   - After removing a signer, that address cannot sign future transactions.
+   - After adding a new signer, that address can sign future transactions.
+   - After changing the threshold, the new threshold is enforced for subsequent transactions.